-Members who are in the Face-to-Face Diabetes program and age into the Special Medicare Plan will be permitted to remain in the program for the rest of that plan year, but will be disenrolled from F2F on the following July 1.
+Members who are in the Face-to-Face Diabetes program and age into the Special Medicare Plan will be permitted to remain in the program for the rest of that plan year, but will be disenrolled from F2F on the following January 1.
 This program is not approved by Medicare.
-Members of the Humana MAPD plan are not eligible for F2F
+Members of the Humana/PEIA MAPD plans are not eligible for F2F.